-Attention retirement savers in Illinois, Kentucky, Oklahoma, Delaware, North Carolina, South Carolina, and seven other states: if you are contributing to a Roth IRA, you may be able to save hundreds of dollars in state income tax if you use an alternative strategy I call deduct-and-convert.
+Attention: Retirement savers in Illinois, Kentucky, Oklahoma, and nine other states — if you are contributing to a Roth IRA, you may save hundreds of dollars in state income tax if you use an alternative strategy that I call deduct-and-convert.

-Not everyone will qualify but it’s worth checking if you live in those states.
-The strategy involves making a contribution to a traditional IRA and immediately converting it to a Roth IRA.
+Not everyone qualifies but it’s worth checking if you live in those states.
+The strategy involves making a contribution to a traditional IRA and immediately converting from the traditional IRA to a Roth IRA.

 Deduct-and-convert is a different way to contribute to a Roth IRA.
-If you qualify, you will save hundreds of dollars in state income tax when you first contribute to a traditional IRA and then convert it to a Roth IRA immediately.
+If you qualify, you will save hundreds of dollars in state income tax when you first contribute to a traditional IRA and then convert (not recharacterize) from the traditional IRA to a Roth IRA immediately.

 Minimum Age | $ Cap (if less than IRA contribution limit) | |